-Description: This function is designed for interfacing Boreas with an external Trimble GNSS receiver.
-It accepts data in the Trimble binary format GSOF and expects packet 0x40 with records 1, 2, 8, and 12 at rates higher than 1Hz (20Hz recommended) and optional records 9 and 34 at 1 to 2Hz.
+This function is designed for interfacing Boreas with an external Trimble GNSS receiver.
+It Description: accepts data in the Trimble binary format GSOF and expects packet 0x40 with records 1, at 1 to 2Hz.

+2, 8, and 12 at rates higher than 1Hz (20Hz recommended) and optional records 9 and 34 accepts data in the u-blox binary format and expects message NAV-PVT at rates higher than 1Hz.